 As for me, I went for a slightly less extravagant, but no less yummy, Banoffee Pie with toffee sauce and milk ice cream.
 It was heavenly.

-There's something about milk ice cream that is so simple, yet so effective that it can turn any dish from a good one to a memorable one - bravo, Marco Pierre White!
+There's something about milk ice cream that is so simple, yet so effective that it can turn any dish from a good one to a memorable one - bravo, Marco!

 Every flavour blended so beautifully together, without being too sickly sweet as expected.
 It was the nicest Banoffee Pie I've had in a long time.

-Overall, the experience felt very sophisticated, we received a good amount of customer service, despite the fast food service, but the food was freshly cooked, extremely tasty and good value for money.
+Overall, the experience felt very sophisticated, we received a good amount of customer service, despite how quickly the courses were served, but the food was freshly cooked, extremely tasty and good value for money.

 I believe if I had ordered a different main, I would have enjoyed the experience a bit more - Josh very much enjoyed his, so I know the restaurant has so much more to offer food wise.